annhanlon/greenbay/README.md

 # Introduction

 This is a sample visual essay to demonstrate how to use Juncture for the a workshop at the Cofrin Library at the University of Wisconsin-Green Bay.
 The banner image features a photograph of a downtown Green Bay mural taken in 2016 [^1].
-The first image featured in this essay is an image of ...
+The first image featured in this essay is an image of the James Baudhuin farm, 1976, from the University of Wisconsin - Green Bay.
+Cofrin Library Belgian-American Research Collection
 <param ve-image
        url="https://asset.library.wisc.edu/iiif/1711.dl%2F7VKE7JT4PDTDM86/full/full/0/default.jpg">

-## Port au Prince: IIIF image "to fit"
+## From the UW Madison Digital Collections - using IIIF

-From the Smithsonian Institution collections - small boats in harbor at Port au Prince, 1923-24.
+From the UW Madison Digital Collections.
 This image uses the fit=contain parameter to make sure the default view is the entire image.
 You can find the record here: [https://collections.si.edu/search/detail/edanmdm:siris_sic_13621](https://collections.si.edu/search/detail/edanmdm:siris_sic_13621)
 <param ve-image fit="contain"
        manifest="https://ids.si.edu/ids/manifest/SIA-SIA2010-0721">